austinrovge/austinrovge.com/README.md

 ### Starting a Server
 #### Production
-A production server can be started using
+A production server can be started using:

 ``` bash
 $ yarn run start